soffes/blog/published/2007-10-13-logic-pro-studio-is-awesome/logic-pro-studio-is-awesome.markdown

 ---
-title: Logic Pro Studio is Awesome
+tags:
+- apple
-categories: apple music
+- music
 ---

+# Logic Pro Studio is Awesome

 So I bought [Logic Studio](http://web.archive.org/web/20071014203346/http://apple.com/logicstudio).
 It's awesome!
 I haven't even scratched the surface yet.
 It's awesome to know that you have all of the tools right in front of you to make any sound you could possibly think of.